umee-network/peggo/README.md

 ### Transfers from Umee to Ethereum

-WIP (describe in simple words how a transfer from Umee to Ethereum happens and provide example commands)
+WIP (describe in simple words how a transfer from Umee to Ethereum works)

 ### Transfers from Ethereum to Umee